MarkBuffalo/sacagawea/README.md

 If you choose a CIDR range, currently it defaults to checking 80, 443, 8080 and 8443.
 If you know what you're looking for and want to speed things up, create your own input file with ports and protocols.

-## Web Driver Engine (Chrome or Firefox)
+## Web Driver Engine Selection

-Since Firefox is the default web driver, you only really need to specify chrome like so:
+You can use either Chrome or Firefox.
+Firefox is the default web driver, so if you want to use chrome you can choose like so:

  ```
 $ ./sacagawea.py -c 10.1.0.0/16 -b chrome